MiamiOH/foreman_teamdynamix/README.md

 A Foreman Plugin for TeamDynamix.
 It manages a host lifecycle as a corresponding Asset in TeamDynamix.

 ## configuration
-All attributes under [:api][:create] are passed as is to the Team Dynmamix API while creating an asset for the Foreman host.
+All attributes under [:api][:create] are passed as is to the Team Dynamix API while creating an asset for the Foreman host.

+Note: A link to the asset in Teamdynamix is displayed as URI, the first field in Team Dynamix Tab by default.

 ```
 :teamdynamix: